 - End the partnership, upon which your PPA provider will dismantle the infrastructure they own.

 If you’re interested in exploring the possibility of a PPA for your organization, contact the solar experts at Verogy today.
-We’ll work with you to clarify your energy efficiency goals and develop a PPA solution that’s optimized for your needs.
+We’ll work with you to clarify your energy efficiency goals and develop a solar energy purchase agreement that’s optimized for your needs.